 You should also inform your employer as soon as possible.
 This is because you are insured for accidents through your employer if you work at least eight hours per week for the same company.
 This applies to both occupational and non-occupational accidents.

-• Many countries require you to have a visa to enter.
+Many countries require you to have a visa to enter.
 If you want to apply for a visa, you need confirmation from your health insurance company for this.
+You can easily order a confirmation of insurance for travelling abroad in your myHelsana account.

 Present your insurance card when you are in EU/EFTA/UK countries.
 It is accepted by all public hospitals, doctors and pharmacies.
 In all other countries, you should do the following: